twosigma/waiter/token-syncer/README.md

     1. Update all clusters with stale tokens to the latest token.
     1. Hard-deletes tokens on all clusters once all clusters agree that a token has been soft-deleted.

+## Admin-mode exclusion

+Tokens may be manually excluded from synchronization via an admin-mode update by setting the last-update-user field to match a value set via the environment in the token syncer: `WAITER_TOKEN_ADMIN_NO_SYNC_USER`

 # Build Uberjar

 ```bash